Gregorythe7771st/Its-kind-of-like-a-game-engine-but-only-because-i-have-nothing-else-to-refer-to-it-with/README.md

 comment. gets skipped.(make sure you seperate the # from what you will be typing)

-do not put a semicolon at the end of a line, the program does it for you(you can if you really want but you'll just be wasting it's time)
+do not put a semicolon at the end of a line, the program does it for you